 Mandatory Conference Attendance

-Friday -- Weekly Sport Medicine Conferences: Research, Case Presentation / Indications, Journal Club
+- Friday Morning – Weekly Sports Medicine Conferences: Research, Case Presentation/Indications, Journal Club

 Fellows complete at least one clinical or basic science research studies during their one year tenure.
 The goal is to complete a quality study to be published in a peer-reviewed journal and formally present it.